Specific Info

 PALMARIS LONGUS (OPTIONAL)

-We all don’t have this muscle, but if you do, it helps with wrist flexion and strenght of your grip when making a fist.
+We all don’t have this muscle, but if you do, it helps with wrist flexion and strength of your grip when making a fist.

 EXTRINSIC HAND MUSCLES